How this fire happened

 Further useful information on the Fire Safety order is available, including freely downloadable guidance and advice on Business Continuity.

-Finally – you may wish to look at other cases illustrated on the Black Museum site as a key part of any fire risk assessment is identifying potential ignition sources – something that the Black Museum aims to highlight.
+Finally – you may wish to look at other cases illustrated on the this site as a key part of any fire risk assessment is identifying potential ignition sources – something that this website aims to highlight.